ketamethane/tp/docs/UserGuide.md

 * Using the `editstu` feature.
 The `editstu` feature allows you to edit the attendance by any number.
   (E.g. `editstu 3 a/5` changes the attendance of student 3 to 5.)
 * Using the `attendance` feature.
-The `attendance` feature allows you to increase the attendance by 1.
+The `attendance` feature allows you to increase attendance by 1.
   (E.g. `attendance 2` increases attendance of student 2 by 1.)

 <h3><strong>Questions</strong></h3>